Iterator and Generator Patterns in JavaScript

 g.next(); // { value: undefined, done: true }

 ES2018 added async iterators for handling streams of asynchronous data.
-An object implements the async iterator protocol when it has a [Symbol.asyncIterator]() method that returns an async iterator — an iterator whose next() returns a Promise.
+An object implements the async iterator protocol when it has a method keyed by Symbol.asyncIterator that returns an async iterator.
+In practice, that async iterator’s next() returns a Promise, and for await...of unwraps each resolved value before handing it to the loop body.

 let step = 0;